Get Featured: from $19/week

 Key Metrics to Track

-- Domain authority score: Track your Ahrefs DR or Moz DA monthly.
-New sites typically start at 0–5; healthy growth is +1–3 points per quarter.
-Use our free domain rating checker to baseline and re-check without an Ahrefs subscription.
+• Domain authority score: Track your Ahrefs DR or Moz DA monthly as a directional measure, not a goal by itself.
+Use our free domain rating checker to record a baseline and watch the trend.

 8. Complete SEO Checklist for Launch